SHGliscor/Pokebot3DS-CFW/README.md

 Pokebot3DS-CFW is a Windows Qt application paired with a customised Nexus3DS-based `boot.firm`.
 The firmware exposes a small read-only RAM bridge and an acknowledged HID/touch input bridge on UDP `4952`.

 The bot treats validated Pokémon RAM as the source of truth.
 OCR or image matching is **not** used as shiny authority.
+I want to make this very clear NOTHING is written to RAM its not an on air memory writer like pkmn-ntr is. this is Purley a shiny hunting bot like my inspirations above so go check them out also!

 ---